-The title company searches the property's title history.
-The title insurance company can almost always find any title problems that may arise and clear up these problems prior to closing.
+The title company performs an extensive search on the title history of the property.
+The title insurance company can almost always find any title problems that may arise and clear up these problems before you close on the property.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers: